thepycoder/zijwerkenvooru/README.md

 The official website of the Belgian parliament ([https://www.dekamer.be](https://www.dekamer.be)) has no straightforward way to view voting history of their members on various topics.

-They do publish a weekly report of the plenary session of that week.
+They publish a weekly report of the plenary session of that week.
 However:

 - This document is often over 100 pages long
 - This document only contains the votes from that week's session